 - You can pay by credit card in most fixed-price stores.

-Fixed-Price Stores to Try in Pondy Bazaar
+Try These Fixed-Price Shops in Pondy Bazaar

 One of the biggest and most famous fixed-price shops is Saravana Stores.
 It’s a seven-storey building full of more clothing than you can even imagine in a single place.
 It also has a grocery floor.
 And a café.
 Even if you’re not buying, the experience alone is worth a visit.